austin-1070/two-stage-CMOS-opamp-with-compensation/README.md

 ### 7. Simulation and Optimization

-The complete circuit was implemented in LTspice using the TSMC 0.18 μm BSIM3 model library.
-DC operating-point analysis was first used to verify that all transistors remained in saturation.
+The complete circuit was implemented in LTspice using the TSMC 0.18 μm model library.
+A DC operating-point analysis was first used to verify that all transistors remained in saturation.
 Device dimensions, bias currents, the Miller compensation capacitor, and the series nulling resistor were then iteratively adjusted until the target gain, bandwidth, phase margin, slew rate, and power